 4. Watch out for Empty Fillers

 These include ingredients like like corn, wheat, soybean, sorghum, and rice ingredients.
 In addition to being converted into fat, as mentioned earlier, they are often by-products of human food production rather than whole food ingredients.
 This means that they probably have little nutritional value.
 In addition, corn and soybeans are genetically modified (unless they're organic), and since grains overall are too high in carbs they tend to interfere with insulin and glucose metabolism, and lead to obesity.

 It's important to remember that not all grains are bad.
-Since cats are obligate carnivore, you should feed a high animal protein, grain-free diet, but dogs, especially active and working dogs, can thrive on a grain-friendly diet made of whole grains.
-When looking for a grain-friendly diet, avoid refined grains and opt instead for ancient grains, including quinoa, millet, and amaranth.
+Since cats are obligate carnivore, you should feed a high animal protein, grain-free diet, but dogs, especially active and working dogs, can thrive on a grain-in diet made of whole grains.
+When looking for a grain-in diet, avoid refined grains and opt instead for ancient grains, including quinoa, millet, and amaranth.

 5. Look for Added Beneficial Ingredients

 The rest of the ingredients may include some beneficial nutrients, but they must be there in sufficient quantity to really make a difference.
 Some fruits and veggies are good because they provide vitamins, minerals, fiber, and – most importantly – antioxidants, but any that are below or among the long list of vitamins and minerals in the ingredient list are not there in sufficient quantity to be meaningful.